-This is a course suitable for students anticipating a career in the health/community sector.
-Students will study current issues such as resiliency, gender and sexuality and analyse a New Zealand health issue.
-Students will also develop and carry out an action plan designed to improve wellbeing in our school community.
+This is a course suitable for students interested in the health, wellness or community sector.
+Students will take part in a broad learning program which examines current issues such as mental health, sexuality, alcohol and vaping alongside various other topics.
+Students will also develop and carry out an action plan designed to improve their wellbeing which includes practical elements.
+Individual research is complimented by a range of collaborative and group based tasks.